jrpotter/notebook/notes/set/order.md

 An **order** refers to a binary [[relations|relation]] that defines how elements of a set relate to one another in terms of "less than", "equal to", or "greater than".

+In many cases, there exist orders with strict and non-strict variants.
+If unspecified, I assume non-strict.

 %%ANKI
 Cloze
 An order is a {2}-ary relation.